Description

 - Best fit: PAS 2035 whole-house deep renovation to EPC band A, Social Housing Decarbonisation Fund projects, or Passive House pre-certification energy-balance models.

-- Standard-compliance alternative: projects targeting Future Homes Standard or Part L 2025 without the extra SAP-point headroom favour the 150 mm Grafit board at reduced material cost.
+- Standard-compliance alternative: projects targeting Future Homes Standard without the extra SAP-point headroom favour the 150 mm Grafit board at reduced material cost.

-- Maximum-depth alternative: projects where the wall element itself must approach the Passive House ≤ 0.15 W/m²K threshold step up to the 180 mm Grafit board at R 5.80 m²K/W.
+- Maximum-depth alternative: projects where the wall element must approach the Passive House threshold step up to the 180 mm Grafit board at RD 5.80 m²K/W.

 What to Order Next — Pack Sizes, Lead Times, Compatible Components

 Confirm the surveyed wall area in m², divide by 1.5 m² per pack, and add 5–10 % for cutting waste around reveals, soffits, and service penetrations.
-Pair each pallet of 160 mm boards with sufficient adhesive and basecoat from the adhesives and basecoats range (typical demand 4–5 kg/m² for the adhesive layer and 4 kg/m² for the basecoat layer), plus the LTX 200 mm fixing plug at 6–8 fixings per m².
-Pallet quantities for deep-renovation programmes are typically dispatched next working day from our Southampton warehouse on consolidated EWI deliveries.
+Pair each pallet with sufficient adhesive and basecoat from the adhesives and basecoats range (typically 4–5 kg/m² for the adhesive and 4 kg/m² for the basecoat), plus the LTX 200 mm fixing plug at 6–8 fixings per m².

-For retrofit coordinators, architects, and Social Housing Decarbonisation Fund delivery partners, consolidated take-off sheets, per-m² pricing, and split deliveries phased to scaffold rotation are available on request via the trade desk before the first pallet leaves the warehouse.
+For retrofit coordinators, architects, and delivery partners, Renders World provides consolidated take-off sheets, per-m² pricing, and split deliveries phased to scaffold rotation on request via the trade desk.

 FAQ — EPS Grafit 160 mm Thickness, Coverage, Installation